— Travel to Suriname —

 Nature & rainforest

-Eighty percent rainforest, the Marowijne river, Brownsberg, and the Central Suriname Reserve — one of the largest untouched tropical forests on earth.
+Eighty percent rainforest, the Marowijne River, Brownsberg and the Central Suriname Nature Reserve — one of the largest untouched tropical forests on Earth.

 Culture & history

-Paramaribo’s UNESCO old town, Maroon and Indigenous communities, colonial plantations, and a kitchen flavored by three continents.
+Paramaribo's UNESCO-listed old town, Maroon and Indigenous communities, colonial plantations and a cuisine that tastes of three continents.

 Adventure

-Dugout into the interior, hammock-sleep above the jungle, spot dolphins at Bigi Pan, and watch turtles by starlight at Galibi.
+Head into the interior by dugout canoe, sleep in a hammock above the jungle, spot dolphins at Bigi Pan and enjoy starlit nights at Galibi.

 Popular destinations

-Four places to put on your first trip through Suriname.
+Four places you should see on your first trip through Suriname.

 Nature